tschatzl/tschatzl.github.io/_posts/2020-09-01-jdk15-g1-parallel-gc-changes.md

 * The `UseParallelOldGC` option is **now obsolete** and the functionality has been removed after being deprecated via [JEP 366](https://bugs.openjdk.java.net/browse/JDK-8229492) in JDK 14.

-## What missed JDK 15
+## What's next

-There have been a few changes that **did not make it** into JDK 15 due to last-minute issues or they just took a bit longer than expected.
-These include changes to make G1 more economical with memory, giving it back to the operating system more frequently, or concurrent marking related improvements.
+We are currently working on changes to make G1 more economical with memory, giving it back to the operating system more frequently, and concurrent marking related improvements.
+A short overview:

 * One of these changes is [JDK-8238687](https://bugs.openjdk.java.net/browse/JDK-8238687) where G1 will **adjust** current **committed heap size** dynamically on current application activity **at every GC** - instead of only during concurrent marking or at Full GC.
 This makes G1 memory usage much more dynamic, and also allows easy implementation of [`SoftMaxHeapSize`](https://bugs.openjdk.java.net/browse/JDK-8222145).
 I will probably write about this some more in a different post :)